coveryourfamilyGet Protected →

 Income protection insurance replaces a portion of your income — typically 50–70% — if illness or injury prevents you from working.
 Unlike sick pay, it can pay out for months, years, or until retirement.

 It is widely regarded as the most important protection most people don't have.
-Our advisers will help you find the right policy for your occupation, income, and budget.
+A separate, qualified adviser will help you find the right policy for your occupation, income, and budget.

 Get free income protection advice

-By submitting you agree to our Privacy Policy and consent to being contacted by an FCA-regulated adviser regarding your enquiry.
+By submitting you agree to our Privacy Policy and consent to your details being passed to a separate, FCA-regulated adviser who will contact you about your enquiry.
+Cover Your Family is not FCA regulated and does not give advice.

 What is income protection insurance?